martinsarrionandia/aws-rancher/README.md

 ## Update IP Whitelist

 Due to "reasons" it is not recommended to run rancher on a different port to 443.
-Restricting access to rancher with a SG is therefore not practical.
+Restricting access to rancher with an SG is therefore not practical.

 Alternatives include using a AWS ELB which is expensive.

-However an basic IP Whitelist can be applied via traefik middleware.
+However, a basic IP Whitelist can be applied via traefik middleware.

 During the deploymenty your laptop public IP is automatically added to the SG for ssh and rancher ip whitelist.
 If this changes you will be locked out.